-During the holiday season Krzysztofory Palace also hosts its most popular annual exhibit - the display of Cracovian Christmas Cribs (or 'szopki').
-One of Krakow's most unique and cherished Christmas traditions, these strange amalgamations of a gaudy gingerbread house, dollhouse and nativity scene (or something like that) will be on display from December 6th until February 27th, 2022; the exhibit has its own opening hours (Thu-Sun 09:00-18:00; Mon closed), and requires a separate ticket (14/10zł; family ticket 28zł).
+Speaking of cribs, each winter Krzysztofory Palace also hosts its most popular annual exhibit - the display of Cracovian Christmas Cribs (or 'szopki').
+One of Krakow's most unique and cherished holiday traditions, these strange amalgamations of a gaudy gingerbread house, dollhouse and nativity scene (or something like that) are on display from December to February (separate ticket required).

 Tourist information and tickets for all branches of the Kraków Museum are available here from the ticket office, and Krzysztofory Palace is also home to a large museum shop with lots of souvenirs, posters, books and other information available.